- What is a virtual mailbox?

 Coworking spaces, virtual mailboxes, and the US Postal Service (USPS)

 2024 brought a lot of changes to how coworking spaces manage virtual mail, particularly in the United States.
+These changes are here to stay in 2025.

 Coworking spaces operate as a Commercial Mail Receiving Agency (CMRA) with the USPS.
 This year, the USPS changed the regulations so that all CMRAs first had to be registered in a new digital USPS portal, a process that has been cumbersome and frustrating for many.

-Now as of 2024, CMRAs like coworking spaces are also required to upload all of their documents to a digital Customer Registration Database (CRD) for every virtual mailbox member they have.
+As of 2024, CMRAs like coworking spaces are also required to upload all of their documents to a digital Customer Registration Database (CRD) for every virtual mailbox member they have.
 These regulations are important to understand before beginning to offer virtual mail services.

 How to start a virtual mailbox business in your coworking space